-- Protecting children from maltreatment. - Preventing impairment of children's health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and-effective care - Taking action to enable all children to have the best outcomes.
+- Protecting children from maltreatment. - Preventing the impairment of children's health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.

-You will find detailed guidance on the types and indicators of Child Abuse and Neglect in Appendix 1.
+You will find detailed guidance on the types and indicators of Child Abuse and Neglect in Appendix 1 of this policy.